enkidevs/curriculum/javascript/ecmascript-2015/array-updates/searching-array-methods.md

 ---
 ## Content

-Arrays added a number of prototype methods in ES6 for improved ease of searching Arrays.
+Arrays added a number of prototype methods in ES6 for  ease of searching Arrays.

 **Array.prototype.includes(expr)**